vincentzydaz/executor-bypass/README.md

 ![Codex Mobile Bypass Extension](https://img.shields.io/badge/Platform-Roblox-blue) ![Version](https://img.shields.io/badge/Version-1.0-brightgreen) ![License](https://img.shields.io/github/license/bach2206/executor-bypass)

-An extension for bypassing the key system in Codex, a popular mobile executor for Roblox, allowing users to access Codex without requiring a key input.
+An extension for bypassing the key system in Codex, a popular mobile executor for Roblox.

 > **Disclaimer:** This repository is for educational and testing purposes only.
 Using this software may violate Roblox's terms of service, and bypassing security systems can have legal consequences.
 Please use responsibly.